MYC-3/reading-notes/css.md

 ### External CSS

-A seperate file holds all the CSS information and is linked in to your HTML code in the `<head>` section.
+A separate file holds all the CSS information and is linked in to your HTML code in the `<head>` section.

 ### Internal CSS